How to Convert ECW to GeoTIFF

 ECW to GeoTIFF workspace

 Run the translation and view the output file in an image viewer.
-You can also view the image using the Data Inspector and can configure a background map to ensure that your image is georeferenced.
+You can also view the image using the Data Inspector and configure a background map to ensure that your image is georeferenced.

 Output GeoTIFF viewed in an image viewer